Community Handbook:Policies and Procedures

 Posting and Fliers

-Campus departments and registered student organizations wishing to post fliers within the residential communities must receive approval from the Residential Living and Learning main office, located on the first floor of the Halladay Student Services building.
+Campus departments and registered student organizations wishing to post flyers within the residential communities must obtain approval from the Director of Residential Living and Learning or their designee by emailing [email protected].

-Failure to abide by this policy will result in the posting or flier being immediately removed and may result in your organization not being permitted to post fliers within the residential communities for the remainder of the semester.
+Failure to follow this policy will result in the immediate removal of the poster or flyer and may lead to your organization being banned from posting flyers in residential communities for the rest of the semester.

-For best results when posting fliers, please get them to the staff at a minimum of seven business days in advance.
-This will allow time for approval and adequate time for dissemination of information.
-In instances where organizations elect to chalk their advertisements, chalking must be pre-approved by the Residential Living and Learning Residential Living and Learning staff and must be within areas that are susceptible to rainfall.
+For best results when posting flyers, please submit them at least seven business days in advance.
+This allows time for approval and proper dissemination of information.
+If organizations choose to chalk their advertisements, chalking must be pre-approved by Residential Living and Learning.
+Any approved chalking must be in areas exposed to rainfall.
 Staff reserves the right to remove any chalking that is inappropriate, offensive, or not approved.

 Registering to Vote/Physical Address For Residential Communities

-Residential Living and Learning encourages every eligible resident to register to vote.
-To register to vote as a campus resident in Hunt County, you will need to indicate on your voter registration the physical address of your residential community and include a mailing address, such as a local post office box, where you can receive mail.
-As a reminder, the individual residential communities do not provide mail services
+Residential Living and Learning encourages all eligible residents to register to vote.
+To register to vote as a campus resident in Hunt County, you need to indicate on your voter registration the physical address of your residential community on your voter registration form and include a mailing address, such as a local post office box, where you can receive mail.
+Residential communities do not provide mail services.

 Physical Addresses for Residential Communities